Fact checkedFact Checked

 The second point to remember is always to follow the dosage instructions on the package.
 Half the dose may not provide the desired results, and taking too much may result in side effects such as stomach upsets or digestive tract discomforts.

-Finally, do not take appetite suppressant diet pills if you are unsure about their source.
+Finally, do not take appetite-suppressant diet pills if you are unsure about their source.
 Many con artists sell millions of counterfeit appetite suppressant pills that may harm your health.
 To avoid this, buy the supplement from the company’s official website or a verified seller.

 Final Thought